 As a prospective graduate student you will want to take many things into consideration as you decide on the best Ph.D. program for you.
-We invite you to browse our web pages to learn more about our department and our brand new curriculum.
+We invite you to browse our web pages to learn more about our department and our new curriculum.
 If you're interested, we urge you to contact us.
 Better still, come and visit.
 We'd be delighted to show you around Penn, introduce you to students and faculty, and answer your questions in person.
-Discover what it feels like to study German at an Ivy League institution that puts you and your future first.
+Discover what it feels like to study German in a vibrant city at an Ivy League institution that puts you and your future first.